 - WBS must be able to maintain the work content of the project according to the scope specification and adapt to the inevitable changes.

-The WBS can be represented by a tree like hierarchy diagram or a table with indented row beginning.
+The representation of WBSThe WBS can be represented by a tree like hierarchy diagram or a table with indented row beginning.

 In practical application, WBS in form of table is widely used, especially in project management software.